Old Chicago: Closing

 Illinois Central took full control of the mall's logistics in early 1977, rescheduling the hours of operation and spending over $8 million adding new attractions.
 A series of management changes occurred, but the shops continued closing one by one.

 By 1978, Old Chicago began closing on Mondays and Tuesdays.
 More fires struck during 1979: The Old Chicago Tobacco Company caught fire when a tobacco dryer malfunctioned.
 There were no sprinklers in the area where the fire started.
 A Fourth of July fireworks display also ignited prematurely, causing minor injuries to two people.
 Director Brian De Palma filmed scenes from his 1978 supernatural thriller film The Fury at Old Chicago.

 Finally, in March 1980, the entire amusement park shut down and the rides were sold.
 The last remaining stores left soon afterward, as management pitched the idea of recreating the mall as a discount outlet.
 The plan didn't attract investors and the mall closed in August 1981.
 A group of investors purchased the enormous building shortly afterward with plans to convert it into a casino.
 The village of Bolingbrook nixed the idea and the building was put up for auction in 1982.
 Illinois Central expressed their desire to demolish the structure, but the village, in the hopes of finding a buyer, changed its zoning laws to prevent the destruction.
 While Bolingbrook sought a new buyer for the building, structural damage from roof leaks began damaging the vacant building.
 In addition, vandals repeatedly broke into the building, causing more damage.

 In 1985, the building was finally sold to investment banker C.L.
 Carr, who initially pledged to keep the building open as an entertainment complex, but later attempted to sell parcels of the land beneath it.
 Last-ditch efforts to salvage the enormous building—as an international trade center for the People's Republic of China, as a venue for the cancelled 1992 World's Fair, even as a Major League Baseball stadium for the Chicago White Sox—all failed, and the building was demolished in the spring of 1986.

 On January 21, 2020, Amazon paid $50.5 million for the former Old Chicago mega mall site.

 Legacy

-The concept of an amusement park inside a mall emerged years later at two famous malls—West Edmonton Mall in Edmonton, Alberta, Canada (Galaxyland), and Mall of America in Bloomington, Minnesota (Nickelodeon Universe), as well as Adventuredome at Circus Circus in Las Vegas, and Ferrari World in Abu Dhabi.
+The concept of an amusement park inside a mall emerged years later at two famous malls—West Edmonton Mall in Edmonton, Alberta, Canada (Galaxyland), and Mall of America in Bloomington, Minnesota (Nickelodeon Universe).

 The now-expanded street where Old Chicago once stood is still named for the mall.
 Arena Auto Auction's address is 200 Old Chicago Drive.

 The Chicago Loop roller coaster that stood inside the mall's amusement park was renamed the Canobie Corkscrew and operated at Canobie Lake Park from 1987 until 2021.
 It was among the first four in the world to turn riders upside down twice, along with Corkscrew at Knott's Berry Farm, Wabash Cannonball at Opryland USA, and Corkscrew at Magic Harbor, all four opening in 1975.